 Customers prefer to work with representatives through a live chat.
 No one likes sitting through a sales pitch that lasts a minute just to ask a simple question, and they won’t have to screen follow-up calls and offers in the coming months.

 A positive customer service experience can be critical in creating repeat customers.
-They’ve already found a product or service once that they’d been interested in, and they know they’ll be able to gain the information they’re seeking in a timely manner.
-When you provide your customers with satisfactory customer service interactions and generate steady business for yourself, you should also expect to see an increase in your profit margins.
+They’ve already found a product or service they’ve been interested in once, and they know they’ll be able to gain the information they’re seeking in a timely manner.
+When you provide your customers with satisfactory customer service interactions and generate steady business for yourself, you should also expect an increase in your profit margins.